SSX 3: Development

-SSX 3 was developed by EA Vancouver and published by Electronic Arts under the EA Sports Big label.
+SSX 3 was developed by EA Canada and published by Electronic Arts under the EA Sports Big label.
 Its development began after the release of SSX Tricky, the previous title in the series, in 2001.
 During the development of SSX and SSX Tricky, there were plans for both games to allow the player to explore a mountain, but this was never implemented, and was instead made the focus for SSX 3.
 EA Canada stated that SSX 3 was designed so "just about anyone can pick up and play".
 Larry LaPierre, the producer of the game, stated that the developers wanted "to give people the first ever full mountain experience" and allow players to choose what they wanted to do on the mountain.
 The game was initially confirmed through a trailer in the 2003 game NBA Street Vol. 2 with the working title SSX 3, which later became the official title.
 The game was available to play by journalists before release at the July 2003 Camp EA event, and earlier in May at E3 2003.
 The Gizmondo version was also available to play by journalists at E3 2005.

 The open ended nature of the game was influenced by Battlefield 1942 and NBA Street Vol. 2, both EA titles, as the developers of SSX 3 enjoyed features in both games that allow players to choose the way they want to play.
 Developers were also inspired by their own personal experiences with snowboarding at Island Lake Lodge.
 EA Canada hired people from various different work backgrounds to develop the game, including the Academy Award-nominated visual effects designer Henry LaBounta, who worked as one of the game's three art directors.
 The game contains thirty different types of snow, ranging in consistency, and rendered using various shading techniques and more realistic lighting effects than SSX Tricky.
 Improvements to graphics over the previous game in the series also include better models and shadows, as well as more reflections in the in-game snow.
 SSX 3 is the first game in the SSX series and one of the first games in general to be THX certified.